lsst-sqre/times-square/docs/user-guide/environment-variables.rst

 .. envvar:: TS_GITHUB_ORGS

    (string) A comma-separated list of GitHub organizations that Times Square will sync notebooks from.
-This is used to filter out GitHub App installations from the general public.
+This is used to filter out incidental GitHub App installations from the general public.